Loki-Astari/geeky-nextjs/content/posts/Vector-ResourceManagementCopySwap.md

 ```

 ## Copy and Swap
-This second attempt is a better attempt.
-But it still leaks if an exception is throw.
+This second attempt is better.
+But it still leaks if an exception is thrown.
 But before we add exception handling, let us take a closer look at the three sections of the assignment operator.

 Part-1 looks exactly like the copy constructor of Vector.

-Copy Assignment Part 1
+#### Copy Assignment Part-1
 ```c
         std::size_t tmpCap    = copy.length;
         std::size_t tmpSize   = 0;